Link to the “What is XAgo?” sectionWhat is XAgo?

-XAgo is a simple app that lets you keep track of how long ago you did something.
+XAgo tracks how long ago you did something.

 I gave myself one week to build the app from scratch and ship it on the App Store and Google Play.